We and AI, PO Box 76297

 Marc is an expert on marketing technology and digital customer platforms which leverage content and data with AI for delivering personalised digital experiences to consumers across channels.
 He is particularly interested in the impact on online privacy and AI’s role in shaping behaviour from data-driven predictive models.

 Marc has 30 years of experience in technology leadership in creative and marketing agencies and most recently at Accenture, working with global brands as well as public sector and nonprofit clients.
-He is now in independent consulting practice and developing an inclusive neurodiverse tech startup called Ina Ciel Digital.
+He is now in independent consulting practice at Xacam and developing an inclusive neurodiverse tech startup called Ina Ciel Digital.

 AI Technology & Ethics Advisor